thanhqtran/thanhqtran.github.io/README.md

 Develop locally by using VSCode to push updates to Repo.
 Github pages will automatically verify and update changes.

-A lot of simple plugin-free addons are available [here](https://jekyllcodex.org/without-plugins/)
+A lot of simple plugin-free addons are available [here](https://jekyllcodex.org/without-plugins/).

-**My repo can be used as a reference of implementing a customized Jekyll**